Thursday, 20 February 2020

 ///////////////////////////////////////

 Skincare products alone aren't adequate to keep our skin staying healthy.
-Our body requires healthy diet & healthy lifestyle to promote healthy skin.
+Our body requires healthy diet & healthy lifestyle (including regular exercises and resistance, weight training, such as 2-3 Bodypump classes weekly) to promote healthy skin and overall health.

 Vitamins, minerals & other supplements: